Andrew Rea: Career

 Rea's oldest friend is middle school teacher Rashid Duroseau.
 Together, they created a documentary titled "Water-Proof" about restoring New Orleans in the aftermath of Hurricane Katrina.

 Rea created the Binging with Babish YouTube channel on August 21, 2006 with the name inspired by The West Wing character Oliver Babish.
 Three videos unrelated to Binging with Babish were uploaded to the account, two in 2007 and one in 2010.

 In 2016, Rea was depressed and living with a friend in Queens, New York.
 He decided to purchase $4000 of camera equipment with the intent of beginning to film again, but the kitchen was the only room large enough to film in the small apartment.
-Rea filmed himself with making a smoothie, and the tripod's placement cut off his face—which went on to be his signature filming style.
+Rea filmed himself making a smoothie, and the tripod's placement cut off his face—which went on to be his signature filming style.
 He began contemplating creating an online cooking show.
 The first episode of Binging with Babish aired on February 10, 2016, inspired by an episode of Parks and Recreation that featured a burger cook-off.
-Once his channel hit 1 million subscribers, he asked his good friend Sawyer Carter Jacobs (an attorney formerly employed for Condé Nast) to become his business partner.
+Once his channel hit one million subscribers, he asked his good friend Sawyer Carter Jacobs (an attorney formerly employed for Condé Nast) to become his business partner.